Transactional emails: What they are, best practices, examples & templates

 Cancellation confirmation

-When a customer cancels an order or a subscription, the cancellation email confirms their request and gives marketers a chance to win users back.
-In Hulu's example, the only thing they ask users to do is to come back.
+When a customer cancels an order or subscription, the cancellation email confirms their request and gives marketers a chance to win users back.
+In Hulu’s example, the only thing they ask users to do is to come back.
 The email is short and to the point, with two ideas: the first confirms the cancellation, and the second focuses on reactivation.

-Account and security notification transactional emails
+Account and security notification transactional email templates

 Account activation